ThomasVon2021/blikvm-site/docs/en/msd.md

 The `/opt/bin/msd/user` path is particularly important as it is used to store the images that will be mounted on the virtual machine's mass storage drive.
 If you are using the latest official image of BliKVM and it is fully configured, these paths should already exist and you won't need to check.
 However, if you have installed BliKVM manually or modified the configuration, it's a good idea to confirm that these paths exist before proceeding.

-2) When you log in to BliKVM using SSH, you may find that some system directories and files are read-only, which can prevent you from making changes to the system.
-By executing the `sudo rw` command, you can temporarily switch the system permission to writable, allowing you to make changes to the system files.
+!!! info "2) When you log in to BliKVM using SSH, you may find that some system directories and files are read-only, which can prevent you from making changes to the system.
+By executing the `sudo rw` command, you can temporarily switch the system permission to writable, allowing you to make changes to the system files."

-3) The `scp` command is used to securely copy files between remote and local hosts.
-In this case, we are using `scp` to copy an ISO file from our local PC to the BliKVM device so that we can mount it on the virtual machine's mass storage drive.
+!!! info "3) The `scp` command is used to securely copy files between remote and local hosts.
+In this case, we are using `scp` to copy an ISO file from our local PC to the BliKVM device so that we can mount it on the virtual machine's mass storage drive."

 Here's an example command: